userdocs/qbt-host-deps/README.md

+# QBT Host Dependencies

+## Cross-compiling Qt6 with CMake

-When cross compiling qt6 wity cmake you need to meet one of these conditions to successfully build it
+When cross-compiling Qt6 with CMake, you need to meet one of these conditions to successfully build it:

+### Option 1: Install QEMU emulation on the host machine (Recommended)

-- Option 1: Do this on the host machine (not inside the build container)
+**Note:** This must be done on the host machine, not inside the build container.

-Debian based
+#### Debian/Ubuntu-based systems

 ```bash
 sudo apt install qemu-user-static binfmt-support
 ```

-Alpine
+#### Alpine Linux

 ```bash
 sudo apk add qemu qemu-openrc
 ```

+### Option 2: Use prebuilt Qt6 static libraries

-- Option 2: Install this custom prebuild of qt6 static first to `/usr/local` then set `-D QT_HOST_PATH` with cmake when building qt6.
+If you cannot install QEMU on the host (e.g., when using GitHub Actions `container:`), you can install a custom prebuilt Qt6 static library to `/usr/local` and set `-D QT_HOST_PATH` with CMake when building Qt6.

-Example commands:
+#### Installation commands

 ```bash
 curl -sLO https://github.com/userdocs/qbt-qt6/releases/latest/download/x86_64-qt6-iconv.tar.xz